 - Join Leapfrog's NHSN Group by June 21*,

 *Hospitals that joined Leapfrog’s NHSN Group, provided a valid NHSN ID, and submitted Section 7 of the 2017 Leapfrog Hospital Survey will not need to re-join Leapfrog’s NHSN Group in 2018.
 They will find their NHSN ID pre-populated in their Hospital Profile when they log into the 2018 Survey.
-They will still need to submit Section 7 of the 2018 Leapfrog Hospital Survey in order to be scored and publicly reported on the five infection measures and their antibiotic stewardship practices.
+They will still need to submit Section 7 of the 2018 Leapfrog Hospital Survey by the dates below in order to be scored and publicly reported on the five infection measures and their antibiotic stewardship practices.

 Deadlines and Reporting Periods